Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/Shimcache.md

 path.
 However, starting from the `Windows Vista` and `Windows Server 2008` operating systems, entries may also be created for files in a directory that is accessed interactively.
-Indeed, browsing a directory using `explorer.exe` will generate `Shimcache` entries for the executables stored within the directory.
+Indeed, browsing a directory using `explorer.exe` will generate `Shimcache` entries for the executables stored within the directory (if the executable was visible in the `Windows Explorer` windows).

 **`Shimcache` entries are only written to the registry upon shutdown of the system.
 The `Shimcache` entries generated since the last system boot are